ToolDreamer: Instilling LLM Reasoning Into Tool Retrievers: The Proposed ToolDreamer

 After generating each question's HT's, we align them with their gold counterpart.
 This is done to form the final training samples, where each question is augmented with its HT along with the target value (corresponding GT).
 First, we treat the hypothetical and gold tool sets as a bi-partite graph, i.e., a graph whose vertices can be partitioned into two distinct sets and edges always connect vertices from corresponding sets.
 We justify this assumption by noticing that the tools in each set belong to a distinct category (Hypothetical Tool (HT) v/s Gold Tool (GT)) and hence show no overlap apart from being related by a common theme, i.e., they are all tools.
 Thus, ``connecting'' tools can be viewed as a graph matching problem, i.e., finding a set of edges between the nodes such that no two edges have a common vertex.
 Simply put, obtaining edges between a unique pair of nodes.

 We first compute a semantic similarity (using Qwen3-8B \cite{qwen3embedding} embedding) matrix for each (hypothetical tool, gold tool) pair.
-From this matrix, we perform minimal cost matching using the \textbf{Hungarian algorithm} \cite{https://doi.org/10.1002/nav.3800020109}.
-The algorithm solves the problem: given a task-cost matrix, what is the optimal way of assigning tasks to minimise overall cost.
-The assignment is done in a way to create a \textbf{best possible} 1:1 mapping between elements.
+From this matrix, we perform minimal cost matching using the \textbf{Hungarian algorithm}\footnote{The Hungarian algorithm has a time complexity of $O(n^3)$ where $n$ is the number of elements (rows/columns of the cost matrix) to align.
+This can potentially introduce significant computation overhead into the framework.
+However, this holds only if the cost matrix to optimize is significantly large.
+In \texttt{ToolRet}, the number of tools required for a question ranges between 1 (56\% of questions) and 8 (0.1\%), with the average being 2.
+As such, their resultant matrices do not take considerable time to process.} \cite{https://doi.org/10.1002/nav.3800020109}.
+The algorithm solves the problem: given a task-cost matrix, what is the optimal way of assigning tasks to minimise overall cost?
+The assignment is done to create a \textbf{best possible} 1:1 mapping between elements.
 We leverage the same method to optimally connect tools based on their similarity and create our set of aligned (HT, GT) pairs.

 A natural concern here is \textit{misalignment} (\S \ref{sec:weak_tool_alignment}) (poor HT-GT match).
 As we deal with a square semantic similarity matrix, there will \textit{always} be a match.
 However, it is a \textit{best possible attempt} by the underlying matching algorithm and embedding model used to score HT-GT similarities.
 Noise can be greatly mitigated by using a strong embedding model and a reliable alignment method.
 As mentioned previously (\S \ref{sec:training_phase}), HT-GT matching might not be perfect.
-However, this imperfect mapping acts as a rough, and often accurate proxy for the true alignment, making it possible to train the retriever.
+However, this imperfect mapping acts as a rough and often accurate proxy for the true alignment, making it possible to train the retriever.
 The ultimate goal is to train the retriever to assign high similarity between the aligned tools and low similarity between HT and random tools.
 We do this to make it perform a more targeted tool search, using the learned HT-GT relationships.